bozotics/bozotics.github.io/_posts/2020-02-02-a-january-commentary.md

 In previous years, we have been using Python OpenCV to program our Pi camera, which came at the cost of speed.
 Due to Python's Global Interpreter Lock (GIL), multi threading was not possible, and all the Python threading library was doing was simply switching between different threads rapidly instead of actually running tasks in parallel.
 Moreover, many basic functions like loops are significantly slower in Python than C++.
 Hence, we have decided to switch to programming both our camera and GUI on C++.

 We initially created a program to simply capture frames from the camera to push it to its limits and we realised it was able to capture 640 by 480 images at 120 FPS!
-However, after adding a few basic OpenCV functions such as CvtColor (converting the image's colour space), inRange and clone, we were surprised at how slow they were running.
-CvtColor itself took around 10ms, so one can just imagine how much longer more complicated functions like findContours would take.
+However, after adding a few basic OpenCV functions such as `cvtColor` (converting the image's colour space), `inRange` and `clone`, we were surprised at how slow they were running. `cvtColor` itself took around 10ms, so one can just imagine how much longer more complicated functions like `findContours` would take.

 That was when we realised our installation of OpenCV was not optimised.
 We enabled NEON (optimisation for ARM devices) and VFPV3 (floating point optimisation) in our CMake config before rebuilding and reinstalling OpenCV on our Raspberry Pi.
-With our new, optimised OpenCV library, the speed of the functions improved by a large margin; the CvtColor function can now run below 2.5ms.
+With our new, optimised OpenCV library, the speed of the functions improved by a large margin; the `cvtColor` function can now run below 2.5ms.
 Our target will be to process the frames at 50 FPS, which gives us about 20ms to process each frame.

 Also, to finally stop our rampant spaghetti coding practices and start going "professional", we will use classes to make our code more readable... 🙃